General Auditions 2021 Season

 Please fill out the information below to let us know what you are interested in auditioning for.

-If you’re successful in receiving a callback for either Legally Blonde, Ghost, Dirty Rotten Scoundrels, Sound of Music and/or A Christmas Carol you will be contacted in December.
+If you’re successful in receiving a callback for either Legally Blonde, Ghost, Dirty Rotten Scoundrels, Sound of Music and/or A Christmas Carol you will be contacted for an in person callback when it is deemed safe by BC Public Health.

 WHO CAN AUDITION